 2.6 Conduct On The Field - As a Head Coach you are responsible for the actions of your assistants, team members and parents.
 Unless a child is hurt, parents and other supporters should remain in the stands.
-Only the following people are allowed on the field, sideline, and the track before, during and after the game; Four Coaches (1 head coach and 3 assistant coaches), a designated water person, a photographer, cheerleaders, and a cheer sponsor.
-Any violation can reflect a penalty on the field.
+Only authorized coaches with a valid SVAA coaching badge are allowed on the field, sideline, and the track before, during and after the game.
+Any violation of this rule can result in a penalty on the field.
 Only the Head Coach may question an Official.

 Do not argue with the Officials or threaten them in any manner.
 If you feel that the official(s) does not understand the rules, or "calls" a bad game, see your League President, after the game.
-A coach or fan placing unnecessary pressure on an Official risks forfeiture of the game and suspension from coaching.
+A coach or fan placing unnecessary pressure on an Official will risk forfeiture of the game and possible suspension.